 The Livengood Gold Project is located approximately 113 km (70 miles) by road northwest of Fairbanks, Alaska in the Tolovana Mining District within the Tintina Gold Belt.
-The Project area is centered on Money Knob, a local topographic high point.
-This feature and the adjoining ridgelines are the probable lode gold source for the Livengood placer deposits which lie in the adjacent valleys which have been actively mined since 1914 and have produced more than 500,000 ounces of gold.
+The Project area is centered on Money Knob, a local topographic high point located at 65 30'16"N, 148 31'33"W. This feature and the adjoining ridgelines are the probable lode gold source for the Livengood placer deposits which lie in the adjacent valley and which have been actively mined since 1914 and have produced more than 500,000 ounces of gold.

-The Livengood Gold Project straddles and is accessed via the Elliot Highway, a paved, all weather road linking the north slope oil fields at Prudhoe Bay to central and southern Alaska through Fairbanks.
+The Livengood Gold Project straddles and is accessed via the Elliot Highway, a paved, all-weather road linking the north slope oil fields at Prudhoe Bay to central and southern Alaska through Fairbanks.
 At present there are no full-time residents in the former mining town of Livengood.
 A number of unpaved roads have been developed in the area providing excellent access.
 A 427 m (1400-foot) runway is located 6 km (3.7 miles) to the southwest near the former Alyeska Pipeline Company Livengood Camp and is suitable for light aircraft.
 The Livengood Gold Project is also adjacent to the Alyeska Pipeline corridor, which transports crude oil from Prudhoe Bay south.
 This corridor contains a fiber optic communications cable utilized at the Livengood Gold Project.

-Topography at the site is eroded hills and valleys with a general elevation difference of 200m (656 feet).
+Topography at the site is eroded hills and valleys with a general elevation difference of 200 m (656 feet).
 The valleys generally contain active streams draining into the Tolovana River system to the west.